runthings-dev/runthings-wc-order-departments/readme.txt

 == Changelog ==

+= 1.1.0 - 31st July 2025 =
+* **New Feature**: Customer email reply-to override system
+  * Configure reply-to behavior for customer emails based on department assignments
+  * Settings page at Settings > Order Departments with override toggle and multi-department handling options
+  * Single department orders always use department email for reply-to
+  * Multi-department orders can use all department emails or fall back to WooCommerce default
+* **New Feature**: Email customization filters
+  * `runthings_wc_order_departments_customer_email_ids` filter to customize which customer emails are modified
+  * `runthings_wc_order_departments_admin_email_ids` filter to customize which admin emails are modified
+* **Improvement**: Refactored email system with separate CustomerEmailInterceptor and AdminEmailInterceptor classes
+* **Improvement**: Enhanced email address validation and cleaning using PHP's filter_var()
+* **Improvement**: Robust email header manipulation with proper newline handling

 = 1.0.1 - 27th June 2025 =
 * WordPress Plugin Directory release
 * Update contributors meta in readme.txt to match username